Sandstone branch railway: Locations on line

 An interactive map of the Sandstone line is available at OpenStreetMap.

 Proposed link to Leonora

 Prior to and after construction, there were suggestions of connecting to the railway line at Leonora, approximately 100 mi south east of Sandstone.
 Such a connection would have created a loop line linking the Northern Railway with the Eastern Goldfields Railway.
 The proposal was not successful.

 Reputation of branch line

 The railway was considered by the railway commissioner of the time in the mid-1930s to be the worst railway in Western Australia.

 Post-Second World War austerity issues were given as part of reason for closing in 1948 due to shortage of 45 lb rails for the required repairs to remain open.

-Goods shed
+Legacy

 The Sandstone railway goods shed built in 1910 was considered to be of heritage significance, having survived long after closing of the line.
+The Sandstone railway station and the station master's house have been demolished but the goods sheet remains on the Shire of Sandstone heritage list, which also includes a railway tank stand and a railway dam at Sandstone.

+At Mount Magnet, the railway station and platform, railway dam, railway bridge and the railway workers houses are on the Shire of Mount Magnet heritage list.